Ekanto/xml-Examples-/README.md

 # xml-Examples-
-This s a repository for my xml samples
+This is a repository for my xml samples